Physiology of growth hormone

 The human growth hormone (GH) gene family comprises five distinct genes, all located on chromosome 17q22 .
 The pituitary GH gene (GH-N) encodes two alternatively spliced mRNA products, which give rise to the abundant circulating 22 kDa GH molecule and a less abundant (10 percent of circulating GH) 20 kDa GH lacking amino acids 32 to 46.
 Placental syncytiotrophoblast cells express a GH variant (hGH-V), as well as three other genes for human chorionic somatotropin (hCS).
 During pregnancy, maternal GH secretion declines and is replaced by rising placental-derived GH.
-(See "Maternal endocrine and metabolic adaptation to pregnancy", section on 'Anterior pituitary'.)
+(See "Maternal adaptations to pregnancy: Endocrine and metabolic changes", section on 'Anterior pituitary'.)

 Regulation of the pituitary GH-N gene appears to be under complex hormonal, developmental, and tissue-specific control mediated by regulatory elements of the gene .
 The tissue-specific development of somatotrophs and expression of GH appear to be largely determined by the POU1F1 (Pit-1) transcription factor .
 (See "Principles of molecular genetics".)

 - Brooks AJ, Waters MJ.
 The growth hormone receptor: mechanism of activation and clinical implications.
 Nat Rev Endocrinol 2010; 6:515.